electr1fy0/sorta/README.md

 Others=*
 ```

 Use `*` to match everything that doesn't match other rules.
 Specific keywords always take priority.
+Rules higher in the config are matched first.

 ### Find duplicates
 ```bash